Chicago Women in STEM Symposium: 2019

-- The day will commence with an interactive implicit bias workshop, entitled “Navigating Gender Bias in STEM from the Inside Out“, followed by lunch and refreshments.
+- The day commenced with an interactive implicit bias workshop, entitled “Navigating Gender Bias in STEM from the Inside Out“, followed by lunch and refreshments.

-- We will next shine a spotlight on exceptional local women leaders in STEM and learn first-hand their experiences and motivations on their career path during a series of short presentations.
+- We next shined a spotlight on exceptional local women leaders in STEM and learned first-hand their experiences and motivations on their career path during a series of short presentations.

-- The keynote presentation will be delivered by Dr. Eve Fine, a leader from UW-Madison’s WISELI, a research center at the forefront of evidence-based solutions for implicit bias and increasing female STEM faculty.
+- The keynote presentation was delivered by Dr. Eve Fine, a leader from UW-Madison’s WISELI, a research center at the forefront of evidence-based solutions for implicit bias and increasing female STEM faculty.

-- Participants will have the opportunity to interact directly with invited speakers and additional invited local women leaders in STEM at the closing networking reception, where appetizers and drinks will be served!
+- Participants had the opportunity to interact directly with invited speakers and additional invited local women leaders in STEM at the closing networking reception.

-Together, our upcoming Chicago Women in STEM Symposium and interdisciplinary mentoring program, STEM Circuits, aim to place Chicago on the forefront of positive change by fostering a sustainable inclusive local community.
+Together, the annual Chicago Women in STEM Symposium and interdisciplinary mentoring program, STEM Circuits, aim to place Chicago on the forefront of positive change by fostering a sustainable inclusive local community.
 We believe that women are an under-utilized resource, and that increasing diversity will in turn enhance discovery and innovation in STEM to the long-term benefit our global society.

 11:00 am – Short welcome, introduction, and statement of goals

 - Colleen Zaccard, PhD (Chair, Chicago Women in STEM Initiative, Postdoctoral Fellow, Dept of Physiology, Feinberg School of Medicine)